Optimal Computation in Anonymous Dynamic Networks

-In this section we define the subroutine $\texttt{ApproxCount}(\mathcal V, s, x, \ell)$ introduced in \cref{s:4.2} and invoked in \cref{l:algorithm2}.
-It is an adaptation and generalization of the algorithm in~\cite[Section~4.2]{DV22} to the case where there is a strand of leader nodes in the view $\mathcal V$ starting at the first leader node $\tau$ in level~$L_s$, where the anonymity $a(\tau)$ is an unknown number not greater than $\ell$ (as opposed to $a(\tau)=1$, which is assumed in~\cite{DV22}).
-The algorithm starts by assuming that $a(\tau)$ is the given parameter $x$, and then it makes deductions on the anonymities of other nodes, until it is able to make an estimate $n'>0$ on the total number of processes, or report failure in the form of an error code $n'\in\{-1,-2,-3\}$.
-In particular, since the algorithm requires the existence of a long-enough strand of descendants of $\tau$, it reports failure if some descendants of $\tau$ (in the relevant levels of $\mathcal V$) have more than one child.
-We will now revisit and modify~\cite[Section~4.2]{DV22} in order to formally state our new subroutine and prove its correctness and running time.
-We will conclude this section with a proof of \cref{l:approxcount}.
+\mypar{Overview.} In $\texttt{ApproxCount}$, we are given a vista $\mathcal V$ with a strand of leader nodes hanging from the first leader node $\vartheta$ in level~$L_s$, where the anonymity $a(\vartheta)$ is an unknown number not greater than $\ell$.
+The algorithm begins by assuming that $a(\vartheta)$ is the given parameter $x$, and then it makes deductions on the anonymities of other nodes until it is able to either make an estimate $n'>0$ on the total number of agents or report failure in the form of an error message $n'\in\{\texttt{"MissingNodes"},\texttt{"StrandTooShort"},\texttt{"WrongGuess"}\}$.
+In particular, since the algorithm requires the existence of a long-enough strand hanging from $\vartheta$, it reports failure if some descendants of $\vartheta$ (in the relevant levels of $\mathcal V$) have more than one child.

+An important difficulty that is unique to the multi-leader case is that, even if the vista $\mathcal V$ contains a long-enough strand of leader nodes, some nodes in the strand may still be branching in the history tree, and all branches except one may be missing from $\mathcal V$.

-We remark that \texttt{ApproxCount} assumes that the network is $1$-interval-(dis)connected, as this is sufficient for the main result of \cref{s:4.2} to hold for any $T$-interval-connected network (see the proof of \cref{t:multileadterm}).
+We remark that \texttt{ApproxCount} assumes that the network is 1-union-connected, as this is sufficient for the main result of \cref{s:main} to hold for any $\tau$-union-connected network (see the proof of \cref{t:multileadterm}).